great-ufc/FrameworkForMotion/Documentation/UserInterface.md

 #### Methods that must  be changed

-- onAccuracyChanged(sensor: Sensor?, accuracy: Int) - Executa quando a acurácia do sensor é alterada. É um método obrigatório para activities que herdam de <i>SensorEventListener</i>.
-Esse listener é usado para evento de coleta de dados dos sensores do dispositivo
+- onAccuracyChanged(sensor: Sensor?, accuracy: Int) - Executes when the accuracy of the sensor is changed.
+It is a mandatory method for activities that inherit from <i>SensorEventListener</i>.
+This listener is used for sensor data collection events on the device.

 #### Methods that can be changed

-- override fun onActivityResult(requestCode: Int, resultCode: Int, data: Intent?) - Método chamado quando a tela ao qual está associada a Activity é chamada ou quando volta-se para esta tela recebendo o resultado de uma Intent
+- override fun onActivityResult(requestCode: Int, resultCode: Int, data: Intent?) - Method called when the screen associated with the Activity is called or when returning to this screen receiving the result of an Intent.

 #### User customize Methods (Optional) (Only for app Framework Sample)

-- oAuthErrorMsg(requestCode: Int, resultCode: Int) - Apresenta mensagem de erro de acesso ao Google Fit
+- oAuthErrorMsg(requestCode: Int, resultCode: Int) - Displays error message accessing Google Fit
-- onCreateOptionsMenu(menu: Menu): Boolean - Cria Opções do Menu de Navegação
+- onCreateOptionsMenu(menu: Menu): Boolean - Create Navigation Menu Options
-- onOptionsItemSelected(item: MenuItem): Boolean - Executa ação ao selecionar um elemento do Menu de Navegação
+- onOptionsItemSelected(item: MenuItem): Boolean - Performs action when selecting an element from the Navigation Menu
-- onSupportNavigateUp(): Boolean - Cria Menu de Navegação
+- onSupportNavigateUp(): Boolean - Create Navigation Menu
-- onResume() - Executa quando a tela referente a activity está em primeiro plano
+- onResume() - Runs when the activity's screen is in the foreground
-- onPause() - Executa quando a tela referente a activity deixa o primeiro plano
+- onPause() - Runs when the activity's screen leaves the foreground
-- onSensorChanged(event: SensorEvent ?) - Executa quando os sensores coletam um valor.
+- onSensorChanged(event: SensorEvent ?) - Runs when sensors collect a value

 ### Other Activities

-Para cada tela da aplicação é comum se ter uma cativity associada para controle do componente dessas telas.
-Cabe a equipe de desenvolvimento projetar e implementar essas outras activities, caso necessário.
+For each screen of the application, it is common to have an associated activity for controlling the components of these screens.
+It is up to the development team to design and implement these other activities if necessary.